bmuenzenmeyer/bmuenzenmeyer.github.io/words/the-device-test-imperative.md

 ---
-layout: post-code
+layout: item.njk

 title: "The Device Test Imperative"
+permalink: /the-device-test-imperative/index.html
-tags: 'development testing'
+tags: ["words", "keyboard"]
+date: 2013-12-13
 author: Brian Muenzenmeyer
 twitter: bmuenzenmeyer
-class: ''
+class: ""
-summary: 'A cautionary tale... ye be warned!'
+summary: "A cautionary tale... ye be warned!"

-comments: true
+comments: false
 ---

 _This post refers to an old version of brianmuenzenmeyer.com, but the lesson is important._